cybertronai/gradient-checkpointing/README.md

 # Saving memory using gradient-checkpointing

 By checkpointing nodes in a computation graph, and recomputing the parts of the graph in between those nodes during backpropagation, it is possible to calculate gradients at reduced memory cost.
-When training deep feed-forward neural networks consisting of *n* layers, we can reduce the memory consumption to *O(sqrt(n))* in this way, at the cost of performing one additional forward pass (see e.g. [Training Deep Nets with Sublinear Memory Cost, by Chen et al. (2016)](https://arxiv.org/pdf/1604.06174.pdf)).
-This repository provides an implementation of this functionality in Tensorflow, using the [Tensorflow graph editor](https://www.tensorflow.org/versions/r1.0/api_guides/python/contrib.graph_editor) to automatically rewrite the computation graph of the backward pass.
+When training deep feed-forward neural networks consisting of *n* layers, we can reduce the memory consumption to *O(sqrt(n))* in this way, at the cost of performing one additional forward pass.
+This repository provides an implementation of this functionality in Tensorflow, using the graph editor to automatically rewrite the computation graph of the backward pass.
 ![](img/sqrtn.png)

 ## How it works